A13DO/movies-guide-basic/README.md

-# movies-guide-small-version
+# movies-guide-basic
  movies website made with angular

-small-version
+ it's basic version of movies-guide
-- allow to add and remove movies from (watched, watchlist, favorites)
+- just allow you to add movies to (watched, watchlist, favorites) sections, and remove it.
 - limited movies